 This study is largely self-contained.
 The reader should be familiar with the basic syntactic properties of the λ -calculus because it is used to encode syntactic objects.
-No background in the formal representation of proofs is needed although it could serve to be useful in the earliest chapters.
+No background in the formal representation of proofs is needed although should a background is useful in the earliest chapters.

-Illustrating proof theoretic concepts using by presenting examples of logic programs is central to this text.
-Some familiarity of Prolog is useful for understanding some of our initial examples: it also likely that a in-depth understanding of Prolog can be a barrier to understanding the full role of logic we explore for developing computation.
+Illustrating proof theoretic concepts by presenting examples of logic programs is central to this text.
+Some familiarity of Prolog is useful for understanding some of our initial examples: it also likely that a in-depth understanding of Prolog can be a barrier to understanding the full role that logic can play in the specification of computation.
 When we present examples of logic programs, we shall use syntactic conventions of λ Prolog instead of Prolog.